boystrange/ProgramVerification/src/Chapter/Bool.lagda.md

 express the conjunction of `true` with the result of the conjunction of `true` and `false` by means of the expression `and true (and true false)` which evaluates to `false`.
-This notation, in which a function always *preceeds* its arguments, is sometimes called **prefix** notation and is commonly found in many programming languages.
+This notation, in which a function application is denoted by the function *followed by* its arguments, is sometimes called **prefix** notation and is widespread in most programming languages.
 However, it is occasionally desirable to introduce a more lightweight and possibly more familiar notation for function applications whereby a function with two arguments is placed *in between* its arguments.
 Agda provides a sophisticated mechanism to define such notation, in which the programmer specifies the syntactic location of the arguments of a function by means of underscores.
 For example, the following is an alternative, but fully equivalent definition of `and` as the binary operator `&&` as found in other programming languages.